raspberrypilearning/count-the-creatures/en/step_4.md

 --- task ---

-Hold up your paper so it touches the target.
+Hold up your paper so that it touches the target.
 Test that the sprite moves across the screen when the colour is recognised.

 --- /task ---